 Electric cars get their power from rechargeable lithium-ion batteries, these are far more energy-dense than the lead-acid batteries used to start your normal gas-powered car. and more so than the cheaper rechargeable nickel-cadmium batteries found in some hybrid vehicles.
 A lithium-ion battery’s high energy density means it can produce more power per size than most other battery types making them a great choice for an electric car.

-One of the benefits of using batteries as the means of power is that they are far more simple and efficient than gas-powered vehicles, less moving parts, less heat, less wear.
+One of the benefits of using batteries as the means of power is that they are far more simple and efficient than gas-powered vehicles, less moving parts, less heat, and less wear.
 Lithium-ion batteries have decreased in cost significantly over the years, with experts believing that EVs will soon be as cheap to produce as standard gasoline-burning cars.

-Do EV Batteries Degrade?
+Do EV Batteries Degrade Over Time?

 EV batteries do indeed degrade over time.
-EV batteries typically degrade due to temperature cycling, charging cycles, rapid charging.
+EV batteries typically degrade due to temperature cycling, charging cycles, and rapid charging.
 Storage and operating temperatures also have an impact on EV battery longevity; in general, warm climates can negatively affect the lifespan of an EV battery as excess heat can damage the cells.